guybrown78/salvify-web/README.md

 # salvify-web

-Salvify marketing site is built from Salient.
-Salient is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Salvify marketing site is built NextJS, React and TailwindCSS.

+The forms submit to Airtable.
+You'll need an ACCESS_TOKEN and AIRTABLE_BASE to post the form, or just comment out the airtable promise to fake it

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started, first install the npm dependencies:

 ```bash
 npm install